deepset-ai/haystack-home/content/guides/evaluation/index.md

 In addition to Haystack’s built-in evaluators, you can use metrics from other evaluation frameworks like [ragas](https://haystack.deepset.ai/integrations/ragas) and [DeepEval](https://haystack.deepset.ai/integrations/deepeval).
 For more detailed information on evaluation metrics, refer to 📖 [Docs: Evaluation](https://docs.haystack.deepset.ai/docs/evaluation).

-## 3. Building an Evaluation Pipeline
+## 4. Building an Evaluation Pipeline

 Build a pipeline with your evaluators.
-To learn about evaluating with Haystack’s own metrics, you can follow 📚 [Tutorial: Evaluating RAG Pipelines](https://haystack.deepset.ai/tutorials/35_evaluating_rag_pipelines).
+To learn about evaluating with Haystack’s evaluators, you can follow 📚 [Tutorial: Evaluating RAG Pipelines](https://haystack.deepset.ai/tutorials/35_evaluating_rag_pipelines).

-> 🧑‍🍳 As well as Haystack’s own evaluation metrics, you can also integrate with a number of evaluation frameworks.
+> 🧑‍🍳 As well as Haystack’s own evaluation metrics, you can also integrate a Haystack pipeline with many evaluation frameworks.
 See the integrations and examples below 👇
 >
 > - [Evaluate with DeepEval](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/rag_eval_deep_eval.ipynb)
 > - [Evaluate with ragas](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/rag_eval_ragas.ipynb)
 > - [Evaluate with UpTrain](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/rag_eval_uptrain.ipynb)

 For step-by-step instructions, watch [our video walkthrough](https://youtu.be/5PrzXaZ0-qk?feature=shared) 🎥 👇

 <iframe
   width="640"